Bordism, rho-invariants and the Baum–Connes conjecture

 Abstract

-Let Γ be a finitely generated discrete group.
+Let be a finitely generated discrete group.
 In this paper we establish vanishing results for rho-invariants associated to

-(i) the spin Dirac operator of a spin manifold with positive scalar curvature and fundamental group Γ;
+(i) the spin Dirac operator of a spin manifold with positive scalar curvature and fundamental group ;

-(ii) the signature operator of the disjoint union of a pair of homotopy equivalent oriented manifolds with fundamental group Γ.
+(ii) the signature operator of the disjoint union of a pair of homotopy equivalent oriented manifolds with fundamental group .
+The invariants we consider are more precisely

-• the L2-rho-invariant of Cheeger–Gromov,
+• the -rho-invariant of Cheeger–Gromov,

-• the delocalized eta-invariant of Lott for a non-trivial conjugacy class of Γ which is finite.
+• the delocalized eta-invariant of Lott for a non-trivial conjugacy class of which is finite.

 In particular, the three rho-invariants associated to the signature operator are, for such groups, homotopy invariant.
 For the APS and the Cheeger–Gromov rho-invariants the latter result had been established by Navin Keswani.
 Our proof reestablishes this result and also extends it to the delocalized eta-invariant of Lott.
-The proof exploits in a fundamental way results from bordism theory as well as various generalizations of the APS-index theorem; it also embeds these results in general vanishing phenomena for degree zero higher rho-invariants (taking values in A/[A,A] for suitable C*-algebras A).
+The proof exploits in a fundamental way results from bordism theory as well as various generalizations of the APS-index theorem; it also embeds these results in general vanishing phenomena for degree zero higher rho-invariants (taking values in for suitable -algebras ).
 We also obtain precise information about the eta-invariants in question themselves, which are usually much more subtle objects than the rho-invariants.

 Cite this article